Many common mistakes made by plastic surgeons cause confusion, chaos, and frustration, but it doesn’t have to be that way.

 Getting the right team players on board is difficult and ever-changing but vital to your success.

 So, do you have the right team in place?
 Are they helping or hurting your practice?
-Read more about the most common mistakes below.
+Read more about the most common plastic surgeon business mistakes.

 In my travels as a business and marketing consultant to cosmetic practices, I’ve seen a lot….